artagon/artagon-common/docs/SECURITY-SCRIPTS.md

 Artagon projects use multiple security scripts to ensure dependency integrity through checksum verification and PGP signature validation.
 These scripts are located in `scripts/security/` and are shared across all Artagon projects via the artagon-common submodule.

+**Key Features:**
+- Portable argument parsing (works on macOS, Linux, BSD, and other Unix systems)
+- Support for both short (`-o`) and long (`--option`) command-line arguments
+- Consistent color-coded output (red for errors, green for success, blue for info, yellow for warnings)
+- Comprehensive help messages with examples
+- Exit code standards (0 for success, 1 for errors)

 ## Scripts

 ### 1. update-dependency-security.sh